 Your baby must have had vitamin K before having a tongue tie release.
 If they have not had Vitamin K, they cannot have the procedure.
-See Vitamin K for newborn babies to prevent serious bleeding.

 Your baby will be wrapped securely (swaddled) and held carefully so they don't wriggle while having the procedure.

 Your baby may be given a small amount of breast milk or sucrose (sugar) to help with pain.

 A tongue tie release is a quick and simple procedure.

 The health professional doing the tongue tie release will lift your baby's tongue and snip the frenulum with a pair of sterile scissors.
 There will be a small amount of bleeding.
 Your baby will experience some discomfort and may be upset about being wrapped and held firmly.

 Immediately after the release, your health professional will ask you to breastfeed your baby.

 Most babies have a tongue tie release before they are 2 months old.
 If your baby is older, or has a more complicated tongue tie, they may need treatment under general anaesthetic by a surgeon.

 What can I expect after a tongue tie release?

 Some mothers notice a difference straight away after the tongue tie release, while others take a few days to see an improvement.
 Some mothers say it makes no difference.